-Here is a collected list of Florida laws and official resources by issue which you should know about as a resident of the sunshine state or when visiting.
+Here is a curated list of Florida laws and official resources by issue which you should know about as a resident of the sunshine state or when visiting.

 Know your rights!
 But get help from a qualified Florida attorney if you face a legal problem of your own.

 The following is a list of rules and regulations Florida drivers and passengers need to know.
 Governing how car insurance works and injury claims work after a car accident.
 This list includes regulations governing policyholders as well as what minimums auto insurance requirements in Florida motorists are required to purchase - and matters we feel you should know.
 Your auto accident attorney representation will be able to further answer questions specific to your claim if you need further assistance.

 - Florida DMV Car Accident Resource: Read about what you can do if you are injured in a car accident, ticket & traffic court process information, state compiled car crash data and their recommendations for actions to take after a collision. - Florida DMV Online

 - Florida is a No-Fault State: See personal injury protection (PIP) benefits insurance information here.
 (DMV) (Florida Motor Vehicle No-Fault Law: Report)

 - Uninsured Motorist Coverage: Bodily injury insurance is not currently mandatory in Florida - meaning you can be hit by a motorist with full insurance coverage but without BI coverage.
 In such cases you may be forced to pursue damages for recovery from them personally.
 Because of legal liability rules for uninsured motorists, drivers are encouraged to get UM coverage with their insurance policy.
 (Title XXXVII Ch.
 627)